 Residents may bring vehicles to TAMU-CC.

 Miramar residents who bring a car must purchase a University Resident parking permit thru the University Police Department (UPD).
-The Resident Permit allows the student to park in designated Resident only or in combined Resident/General parking lots.
-The permit does not give access to park in General Parking lots.
+The Resident Permit allows the student to park in designated Resident Only or in combined Resident/General Parking lots.
+The permit does not give access to General Parking lots.
 Miramar residents may not purchase a Parking Garage permit, but may pay by the hour to park in the garage.

 Momentum Village residents will be issued a free permit that is only valid within the Momentum Village gates.
-Momentum Village residents are strongly encouraged to take Bus Route 60 or 63 to the Island Campus to save time and money.
-Momentum Village residents wishing to park on the Island Campus must purchase a General Permit, Garage Permit, or pay for hourly parking in the garage.
+Momentum Village residents are strongly encouraged to take Bus Route 60, 37, or 93 to the Island Campus to save time and money.
+Momentum Village residents wishing to park on the Island Campus must purchase a General Permit, Parking Garage Permit, or pay for hourly parking in the garage (this is a great option if you don't plan to drive to the Island very often).

-More information may be found on the UPD parking website.
+More parking information may be found on the UPD parking website.

 Students can utilize the regional bus system to get around town for free through a partnership with the Corpus Christi Regional Transportation Authority.
 When getting on a bus, students simply show the bus driver their Sanddollar$ ID card.

-Route 5 allows riders to go grocery shopping at the HEB and CVS on Alameda at Roberts, explore shopping and local restaurants in Lamar Park and Town & Country Center, go to Doctor's Regional Hospital, and the Six Points Transfer Station.
+Route 5 allows riders to go grocery shopping at the HEB and CVS on Alameda at Roberts, explore shopping and local restaurants in Lamar Park and Town & Country Center, go to Doctor's Regional and Driscoll Children's Hospitals, and the Six Points area.
 Taking classes at Del Mar?
 Route 5 stops about a 1/2 mile from the Del Mar campus.
+Click here for a map and information.

 All CCRTA buses have free Wi-Fi on-board.